-By no means am I a model for sustainability.
+By no means do I claim to be a model for sustainability.
 Nor am I an expert.
-I do want to make that clear.
-Hopefully, as you get to know me, you’ll come to find a mom who simply works each day to better understand the impact my business has on the world, and how I can make that better.
+As you get to know me, you’ll come to find a mom who simply works each day to better understand the impact my business has on the world, and how I can make that better.

 This post has background on why eco-friendly, sustainable clothing is important, and how we’ve made choices to provide the best product we think is available on the market.

-Our shirts are made from RECYCLED Water Bottles, ORGANIC Cotton, and Rayon
+Our t-shirts are made from RECYCLED Water Bottles, ORGANIC Cotton, and Rayon

 I’m really proud of the products that we put onto the market, and I’m excited to share what I’ve learned about the clothing industry and why we chose these tees.